Protectionism and economic growth: Causal evidence from the first era of globalization: Channels

 \subsection{Government expenditure}

 Figure \ref{fig: Government expenditure as a Share of GDP} shows the SC estimates for government expenditure.
-The results do not suggest that the protectionists influenced government expenditure.
-If anything, they decreased government expenditure.
-Swedish government expenditure as a share of GDP decreased from 8.19 percent in 1887 to 6.92 percent in 1890.
-Synthetic Sweden's government expenditure as a share of GDP increased from 6.92 percent to 7.31 percent over the same period.
+The results do not suggest that the protectionist government influenced government expenditure.
+Swedish government expenditure as a share of GDP decreased from 8.19\% in 1887 to 6.92\% in 1890.
+Synthetic Sweden's government expenditure as a share of GDP increased from 6.92\% to 7.31\% over the same period.

 Sweden went from a large primary budget deficit in 1887 to a small primary budget surplus in 1888.
-The primary budget surplus increased in 1889 and 1890.
+The surplus increased in 1889 and 1890.
 In both years, Sweden had a total budget surplus and total government debt decreased.